Retrieve in Style: Unsupervised Facial Feature Transfer and Retrieval: Retrieve in Style

 One key insight of EIS is that spatial feature activations of a StyleGAN generator can be grouped into clusters that correspond to semantically meaningful concepts such as eyes, nose, mouth, \etc. Specifically, let $\AA \in \mathbb{R}^{N \times C \times H \times W}$ be the activation tensor at a particular layer of StyleGAN, where $N$ is the number of images, $C$ the number of channels, $H$ the height and $W$ the width.
 Spherical $K$-way k-means~\cite{buchta2012spherical} is applied spatially over $\AA$, \ie, clustering over $N \times H \times W$ vectors of size $C$.
 Each spatial location of $\AA$ is associated with cluster memberships $\UU \in \{0,1\}^{N \times K \times H\times W}$, and then used to compute a contribution score $\MM_{k,c}\in[0,1]^{K \times C}$:

 Intuitively, $\MM_{k,c}$ tells how much the $c$-th channel of style coefficients $\bsigma\in\mathbb{R}^C$ contributes to the generation for facial feature $k$.
-Note that $\bsigma$ directly scales the activations $\AA$ in the modulation module, thus, the larger the activations, the more $k$ is affected by the channel $c$.
+Note that $\bsigma$ directly scales the activations $\AA$ in the modulation module --- the larger the activations, the more $k$ is affected by the channel $c$.

-Transferring a facial feature $k$ across two images is shown possible via interpolation of style coefficients $\bsigma^S,\bsigma^R$ of the source and the reference images.
+Transferring a facial feature $k$ across two images is then performed via interpolation between style coefficients $\bsigma^S,\bsigma^R$ of the source and the reference images.
 The style coefficient of the edited image $\bsigma^G_k$ can be obtained by rewriting the style interpolation in Eq.~(3) of \cite{collins2020editing}:

 where $\qq_k\in[0,1]^C$ is the interpolation vector for a given facial feature $k$.
-Finding $\qq_k$ involves a greedy optimization derived from $\MM_{k,c}$ and manual hyperparameter tuning to determine which irrelevant channels to ignore.
-As shown in Sec.~\ref{sec:experiments}, such hyperparameters can be sensitive to different reference images and lead to suboptimal transfers.
+EIS finds $\qq_k$ using a greedy optimization derived from $\MM_{k,c}$ and manual hyperparameter tuning to determine which channels to ignore.
+Such hyperparameters can be sensitive to different reference images and lead to suboptimal transfers, as shown in Sec.~\ref{sec:experiments}.
 In addition, $\MM_{k,c}$ is computed over $N$ images and is fixed for all feature transfers.
-We argue in Sec.~\ref{sec:method:transfer} that having a fixed $\MM_{k,c}$ may not be ideal for transfer, as not all images share the same relevant channels for the same facial feature.
+We argue in Sec.~\ref{sec:method:transfer} that having a fixed $\MM_{k,c}$ may not be ideal for transfer, as not all images share the same channels to describe the same facial feature.